Quantum-17/TimeSeriesForecast/README.md

 ![Screenshot of model test results graphs.](/images/TestResult-2-2-1.png)

 ### Model Parameters and Evaluation
 The crux of the solution lies in finding the right values for the p, d, q parameters for the ARIMA model.
 Running model_params.py is the starting point.
+I found this [article](https://analyticsindiamag.com/ai-mysteries/quick-way-to-find-p-d-and-q-values-for-arima/) incredibly useful for this part of the exercise, many thanks!

 #### d param
 From the graphs plotted by model_params.py we can see that the data becomes stationary after one order